srid/www.srid.ca/Software/Nix/Nix recipes for Haskellers.md

 ### Haskell scripts

 You can use the above nix-shell command in the shebang to create self-contained Haskell scripts.
-Let us see an example, but using [ghcid](https://github.com/ndmitchell/ghcid), instead of runhaskell:
+Let us see an example, but using [[ghcid]], instead of runhaskell:

 ```haskell
 -- myscript.hs